Syria missile strikes (January 2021): Airstrikes

 According to the Syrian state news agency SANA Israeli aircraft carried out aerial assault at 1:10am on Deir ez-Zor city and the Al Bukamal region.
-The strikes were aimed at arms depots and military positions belonging to the Fatimid Brigade.
+The strikes were aimed at arms depots and military positions belonging to the Liwa Fatemiyoun.
 The Syrian Observatory for Human Rights confirmed that over 18 strikes had struck the area.
 The first reports mentioned a death toll of 23 killed and around 30 people injured.
 Later that day the death toll was adjusted to 57, including 14 Syrian regime forces, 16 Iraqi militias and 11 Iran-backed fighters.
 The Israeli strikes in both Deir ez-Zor city and Mayadin destroyed weapons warehouses and headquarters.
 While in Al Bukamal military positions and ammunition depots were targeted.

 With the risen death toll, these were the deadliest airstrikes conducted by the Israeli Air Force on eastern Syria since the start of the conflict.
 Observers have warned that Israel and the United States will increase attacks against Iran in the final days of the Trump administration, which gave unprecedented support to the government of the Israeli prime minister, Benjamin Netanyahu.
 US officials confirmed that the strikes were carried out with intelligence provided by the United States.
 According to one official, US Secretary of State Mike Pompeo discussed the airstrikes two days earlier with Yossi Cohen, chief of Israel's Mossad spy agency, in Washington, D.C.

 Israel carried out another airstrike in the country on 22 January 2021, near the city of Hama, killing a family of four, including two children.
 This marked the first time Israel carried out a military operation in Syria since the new US president Joe Biden took office.